Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer

-We use the common dataset for multi-class action classification, e.g. UCF101, HMDB51 and IXMAS.
+We use the common datasets for the multi-class action classification, e.g. UCF101, HMDB51 and IXMAS.
 First down-sampling and then up-sampling is taken to obtain the eLR data.

+The HMDB51 dataset \cite{kuehne2011hmdb} is one of the most famous public datasets for action classification, which contains more than 7000 videos with 51 different action categories.
+The dataset is composed of the videos mostly collected from YouTube, including movie scenes.

 The UCF101 dataset contains 101 \cite{soomro2012ucf101} classes and 13320 video clips.
 We follow the evaluation scheme of the THUMOS13 challenge and adopt the three train/test splits for evaluation.
 Each split in UCF101 includes about 9.5K training and 3.7K test videos.

 The IXMAS dataset \cite{weinland2010making} is comprised of 1,800 videos and 11 action classes that are incurred by occlusion, inter-class variation problem, and strong viewpoint changes.

-HMDB dataset is one of the most famous public datasets for action classification, which contains more than 7000 videos with 51 different action categories.
-The dataset is composed of the videos mostly collected from YouTube, including movie scenes.
-We resized the HMDB videos to $12\times16$ using the average downsampling, while also include the lens blur term and the Gaussian noise term.
-For the videos with non-3:4 aspect ratio, a centre cropping was used.
-The standard evaluation setting of the dataset using 3 provided training/testing splits was followed, performing the 51-class video classification.
+We resized these datasets to $12\times16$ using the average downsampling, while also include the lens blur term and the Gaussian noise term.
+For the videos with non-3:4 aspect ratio, a center cropping was used.

-The UCF101 dataset contains 101 classes and 13320 video clips.
-We follow the evaluation scheme of the THUMOS13 challenge and adopt the three training/testing splits for evaluation.
-Each split in UCF101 includes about 9.5K training and 3.7K test videos.
-For a more natural comparison, we used the same down-sampling strategy as HMDB51, including the resize resolution and centre crop.
-The low-resolution UCF101 has never been used in other LR action recognition methods before because the size of the people in the dataset is so small that it is difficult to identify them compared to HMDB51.
-After considering this reason, we still choose this dataset because we can achieve a sufficient accuracy in HR data. (our prec@1 can reach 90.56\% using R2PLUS1D-18 on UCF101, and the same structure can only reach 62\% of prec@1 on HMDB51).
-T-Net accuracy plays a crucial role in teacher-student architecture.